fabferri/az-pattern/02-ilb-ha-ports-2pool-nva/README.md

     # systemctl restart network.service
 ```

-The ARM template set two heath check probes on port 80.
-Install and enable apache daemon on nva1, nva2, nva3, nva4:
+The ARM template sets two heath check probes on port 80.
+The ILB forwards the traffic to a nva, only if the nva answers to health probe messages.
+It is mandatory for the setup install and enable an HTTP daemon on the NVAs.
+Run the following steps to install apache httpd daemon on nva1, nva2, nva3, nva4:

 ```bash
     # yum -y install httpd